-To provide a comparative view of the implementation of classroom management practices among the schools, analysis was done to determine the general implementation of the classroom management practices per school.
-This analysis was also necessary to obtain an understanding of the overall implementation of evidence-based classroom management practices in public secondary schools in Siaya County.
-To achieve this, the school mean rating for general implementation was calculated for each school based on the school ratings of implementation of specific classroom management practices.
-Table 1 shows a general implementation of classroom management practices per school.
+To provide a comparative view of the implementation of classroom management practices among the schools, an analysis was done to determine the general implementation of the classroom management practices per school.
+This analysis was also necessary to obtain an understanding of the overall implementation of evidencebased classroom management practices in public secondary schools in Siaya County.
+To achieve this, the school mean rating for general implementation was calculated for each school from the school ratings of implementation of specific classroom management practices.
+Table 1 shows the general implementation of classroom management practices per school.